-Defines and configures the default virtual router for the vsys.
+Defines and configures the default VR for the vsys.

-- name Specifies a name for the virtual router. - id id\num Assigns an identification number to the virtual router. - vsd id\num See "vsd" on page 299. - share Specifies a shared root-level virtual router to use as a default router. - vsd id\num See "vsd" on page 299.
+- name-Specifies a name for the VR.

+- id id\num-Assigns an identification number to the VR.

+- vsd id\num-See "vsd" on page 311.

+- share-Specifies a shared root-level VR to use as a default router.

+- vsd id\num-See "vsd" on page 311.

-Example 1: The following command creates a virtual system named Acme\Org, creates a virtual router named Acme\Router with ID 1025, and switches the console to the new virtual system:
+Example 1: The following command creates a virtual system named Acme\Org, creates a VR named Acme\Router with ID 1025, and switches the console to the new virtual system: